American Indian languages * American Indian tribes * What's new on our site today!

 Algonquin Animate Nouns:

-Lesson on Algonquin animate and inanimate nouns.
+Lesson on Algonquin animate and inanimate noun types.

 Algonquin Possession: